 Hans Walter and Hanna Doppelbaur

-Dr. Hanna Ernst, was born at 5th March, 1928 in Burghausen (Bavaria, Germany).
-She was fellow student of Hans W. Doppelbaur and completed her doctoral thesis in 1955 on Chlorella with Prof. Dr. O. Kandler as supervisor.
+Hanna Ernst was born on 5th March 1928 in Burghausen (Bavaria, Germany).
+She was a fellow student of Hans W. Doppelbaur and completed her doctoral thesis in 1955 on the green algae genus Chlorella with Prof. Dr. O. Kandler as supervisor.
 H. Ernst and H. Doppelbaur undertook joint excursions to notify observations on plant pathogenic fungi and collect material (see an early sample with both persons as collectors).
-They held close connections with their lichenological and mycological teachers, colleagues and friends A. Bresinsky, O. Klement, J. Poelt, A. Schröppel and M. Steiner.
-In 1966, Hanna and Hans W. Doppelbaur married and intensified their joint studies especially on plant parasitic fungi of Southern Germany from the surroundings of Günzburg.
+They held close connections with their lichenological and mycological teachers, colleagues and friends A. Bresinsky, O. Klement, J. Poelt, A. Schröppel, and M. Steiner.
+In 1966, Hanna and Hans W. Doppelbaur married and intensified their joint studies, especially on plant parasitic fungi of Southern Germany from the surroundings of Günzburg.
 They published a number of papers.
 In 7th December, 1970, Hanna and Hans W. Doppelbaur died in Erlangen (Bavaria, Germany).
-Several contributions honour their life and work.
+Several contributions honor their life and work.